electron/governance/policy/intern-permissions.md

 ## In Working Groups

-Any interns working on the Electron project on behalf of a company already represented in governance can be nominated as an observer for that Working Group.
+Any interns working on the Electron project on behalf of a company already represented in a Working Group can be nominated as an observer for that Working Group.

 People acting as observers do not have voting rights in the Working Group.